 Early life and education

-According to sworn affidavits, Tinubu was born on 29 March 1952.
-His mother Abibatu Mogaji, was a trader that later became the Iyaloja of Lagos State.
-He attended St. John’s Primary School, Aroloya, Lagos and Children’s Home School in Ibadan.
-Tinubu then went to the United States in 1975, where he studied first at Richard J. Daley College in Chicago and then at Chicago State University.
-He graduated in 1979 with a Bachelor of Science degree in Accounting.
+Tinubu was born on March 29, 1952, according to sworn affidavits.
+His mother, Abibatu Mogaji, was a trader who rose through the ranks to become the Iyaloja of Lagos State.
+He went to St. John’s Primary School in Lagos and Children’s Home School in Ibadan.
+Tinubu then moved to the United States in 1975, where he attended Richard J. Daley College and then Chicago State University.
+He received his Bachelor of Science in Accounting degree in 1979.

 Early career and ties to drug trafficking

 Tinubu worked for the American companies Arthur Andersen, Deloitte, Haskins, & Sells, and GTE Services Corporation.
 After returning to Nigeria in 1983, Bola Tinubu joined Mobil Oil Nigeria, and later became an executive of the company.

 Before being investigated by federal authorities, Tinubu was noted for his suspiciously high income; eventually, his assets were frozen in 1993 as a result of a court case asserting that the American government had “probable cause” to believe Tinubu’s American bank accounts held the proceeds of heroin dealing.
 Later that year, he reached an agreement with the government and forfeited approximately $460,000.
 Tinubu worked as a bagman for two Chicago heroin dealers in the early 1990s, according to court documents and subsequent reporting on the case.